tyloo/user-documentation-v9-en/user-guide/selling/managing-catalog/new-product-page-prestashop-8.1.md

-# New product page (PrestaShop 8.1)
+# New product page (PrestaShop 9)

 {% hint style="info" %}
-To use the new product page, you must enable it in the [New & experimental features](../../configuring-shop/advanced-parameters/experimental-features.md) page on PrestaShop 8.1:
+The new product page is now the **default interface in PrestaShop 9**.
+This improved product page provides better performance, enhanced combination management, and a more intuitive user experience.
+No experimental feature flags are required.
 {% endhint %}

 <figure><img src="../../../.gitbook/assets/image (96) (1).png" alt=""><figcaption></figcaption></figure>